MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/sample-revenue-opportunities.md

 1. Select the sample.
 It opens in Reading mode.

-   Power BI imports the built-in sample, adding a report and dataset to your current workspace.
+   Power BI imports the built-in sample, adding a report and dataset to your **My workspace**.

-## Get the .pbix file for this sample
+### Get the .pbix file for this sample

 Alternatively, you can download the Revenue Opportunities sample as a *.pbix* file, which is designed for use with Power BI Desktop.